sils-webinfo/movie/README.md

 - *country-movies*- Applied to a UL tag.
 A list of moives which come from a specific country.
 - *language-movies*- Applied to a UL tag.
 A list of moives which use a specific language.
 - *single-movie*- Applied to a UL tag.
 A representation of a single message.
 This element is a descendant of DIV.id="movies".
-- *movie-content*Applied to a LI tag.
+- *movie-content*- Applied to a LI tag.
 This element is a descendant of UL.class="single-movie".
 It contains descendant elements like SPAN.class="movie-name" which give some descriptions.
 - *movie-video*- Applied to a FORM tag.
 A representation of a movie`s video.
 - *movie-name*- Applied to a SPAN tag.
 This gives the name of a movie.
 - *movie-actors*- Applied to a SPAN tag.
 This gives the actors of the movie.